adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - 1) robust performance:
     - the SLAM system operates with low failure rate for an extended period of time in a broad set of environments;
-    - the system includes fail-safe mechanisms and has self-tuning capabilities[[1]](#11)

- in that it can adapt theselection of the system parameters to the scenario.
+    - the system includes fail-safe mechanisms and has self-tuning capabilities[[1]](#11) in that it can adapt the selection of the system parameters to the scenario.
 - 2) high-level understanding: the SLAM system goes beyondbasic geometry reconstruction to obtain a high-level understandingof the environment (e.g., high-level geometry, semantics, physics, affordances);
 - 3) resource awareness: the SLAM system is tailored to the available sensing and computational resources, and provides means to adjust the computation load depending on the available resources;
 - 4) task-driven perception: the SLAM system is able to select relevant perceptual information and filter out irrelevant sensor data, in order to support the task the robot has to perform; moreover, the SLAM system produces adaptive map representations, whose complexity may vary depending on the task at hand.